mkorthof/bomgar/README.md

 # Bomgar
 Bomgar PAM

-Automated Jump Client installation and removal for headless Linux clients
+### blog.ini
+Debug settings
+Place in same dir as binary to generate logs in /tmp

 ## scripts
-Tested on Ubuntu (14.04, 16.04) and CentOS 7, should also work on Debian/RH.
+Automated Jump Client installation and removal for headless Linux clients Tested on Ubuntu (14.04, 16.04) and CentOS 7, should also work on Debian/RH.

 #### bomjc.sh